Skip to content

 1. Create a new Infra App in Sematext Cloud US (or Sematext Cloud Europe) by choosing the INFRA App card from the list of integrations.

-2. Name your Infra App, select the Kubernetes environment and install the Sematext Agent based on your preferred installation method.
+2. Name your Infra App, select the Kubernetes distribution of your choice and install the Sematext Agent based on your preferred installation method.
 Available options include kubectl and a Helm chart.

 Agent Configuration